ACC5218 Auditing Practice

 |2-HOUR EXAMINATION||50||50||End S1||(see note 2)|

-- Workshop participation consists of the random collection of 6 weekly workshop questions with the best 5 counting towards 10%.
+- Discussion forum participation consists of participation in 6 randomly selected module discussion forums with the best 5 counting towards 10%.

-- Students will be advised of the official examination date for the examination after the timetable has been finalised.
+- The examination is scheduled to be held in the end-of-semester examination period.
+Students will be advised of the official examination date after the timetable has been finalised.
 There will be no question in the examination on ACL software.

 Important assessment information